 Stanley Park trails

-Bridle Path takes you from Second Beach up to Prospect Point, whilst the Lake Trail takes you past Beaver Lake which featured in 50 Shades of Grey!
+Bridle Path takes you from Second Beach up to Prospect Point, whilst the Lake Trail takes you past Beaver Lake which featured in 50 Shades of Grey.

 - There are two lanes on the seawall.
 The path on the right is for pedestrians (who can walk around the park in both directions).
-The one of the left is for cyclists, rollerbladers and skate boards.
+The one of the left is for cyclists, rollerbladers and skateboards.
 These are clearly labelled so make sure you stay in the bike path.

-- If you want to stop and look at the view don’t do so whilst you’re still in the bike path.
+- If you want to stop and look at the view don’t do so whilst you’re still on the bike path.
 The seawall in Stanley Park gets very busy so be considerate and move yourself and your bike out of the way.

 - If you’re cycling in a group don’t take up the whole path, try and stick to the right so people can pass you on the left.